 Recombinant histones are suitable for use as positive controls in the analysis of histone post-translational modifications, as substrates for histone modification enzymes, or to generate chromatin in vitro.

+Recombinant Histone H3 dimethyl Lys4 (H3K4me2) proteins are generated using expressed protein ligation (EPL) technology.
 Truncated human Histone H3.2 is produced in E. coli and purified using FPLC.
-The purified protein is subsequently ligated to a peptide containing the histone tail with a N-terminal biotin and trimethyl lysine 4 via a native peptide bond.
+The purified protein is subsequently ligated to a N-terminal histone tail peptide containing dimethyl lysine 4 via a native peptide bond.
 The full-length protein is then repurified prior to lyophilization.
 Protein concentration was determined using the molar extinction coefficient for Histone H3 and absorbance at 280nm.
-Protein was determined to have ≥ 98% purity by SDS-PAGE.
-The molecular weight is 15,607 Daltons.
+The recombinant histone is >98% pure by SDS-PAGE and confirmed by high-resolution ESI-TOF mass spectrometry.
+The molecular weight of the recombinant histone is 15,253 Daltons.
 Please click on the image below to view the mass spectrum.

 Lyophilized proteins can be stored at -20°C or -80°C, preferably desiccated.
 Recombinant proteins in solution are temperature sensitive and must be stored at -80°C to prevent degradation.
 Avoid repeated freeze/thaw cycles and keep on ice when not in storage.

 This product is guaranteed for 6 months from date of receipt.

 This product is for research use only and is not for use in diagnostic procedures.